 “Sometimes life just slips in through a back door and carves out a person and makes you believe it’s all true….”

-In 2013, an all female team was compiled to head up bringing the quirky indie film hit, Waitress, starring Kerri Russell and written and directed by Adrienne Shelly, to the stage.
-Sara Bareilles was brought on to write the lyrics and music which helped shape the musical that recently debuted on Broadway.
-Although all of the songs are outstanding, it is the musical’s popular ballad that wrecks me every time I hear it.
+In 2013, an all female team was came together to turn the quirky indie film hit, Waitress, starring Kerri Russell and written and directed by Adrienne Shelly, into a musical sensation.
+Sara Bareilles wrote the lyrics and music that helped shape the musical into a Broadway success.
+Although the songs are outstanding, it’s the musical’s most popular ballad that wrecks me every time I hear it.

 “She Used to Be Mine” was initially released by Bareilles on her album, What’s Inside: Songs from Waitress and has been heralded as both powerful and poignant.
 Sara’s version is hauntingly beautiful but the song is even more compelling when Jessie Mueller (Beautiful: The Carole King Musical) sings in character on stage.

 Watch below as Sara Bareilles and Jessie Mueller perform a duet version of ‘”She Used to Be Mine” at the Tony Awards earlier this month:

 Still haven’t had enough?
 Watch Sara Bareilles’s official video: